 However, during the spawning season of April-June the lake trout tend to ascend the river in large quantities.
 These lake specimens can be huge, and when fishing correctly you can catch a 40cm beast!

 There are two different sections of the river, these sections are intersected by a large dam.
-The area below the dam tends to lack enough water for most of the year, so it safe to say the better fishing is found on the upper section of the river.
+The area below the dam tends to lack enough water for most of the year, so when this is the case, better fishing is found on the upper section of the river.
 Successful techniques for catching fish here are aggressive streamer set-ups and simple downstream nymph set-ups.
 Fishing is optimal from March-June and then again from September to late October.
 High temperatures in the summer make the fish less active and harder to catch.

 Lac de Richelien, Versoix - This nice stocked reservoir is a great ‘quick fish’ destination.
 The lake is stocked twice a month with mostly rainbow trout - although the lake contains tench, perch and pike as well.
 Due to the large quantities of fish here, you are almost guaranteed to catch something.